Important Deadlines, Information and Forms

 Off-Campus Housing and Living in Chicago

 If you are planning to live off-campus, there is information available about neighborhoods recommended by current Loyola students, as well as a Roommate Network offered by the Law Admission Office to assist students with finding classmates as potential roommates.
-We also invite you to register to attend our Housing Day program on Friday, June 7, 2013.
+Sign-up information for the Roommate Network will be available in early May.

 The State of Illinois requires that students provide the university with evidence of immunity to measles, mumps, rubella, tetanus and diphtheria.
 Students are asked to safeguard the health of the Loyola community by providing evidence of their immunization or by being immunized.
-Completed immunization forms should be submitted to the Loyola University Chicago Wellness Center.
+Completed immunization forms should be submitted to the Loyola University Chicago Wellness Center by August 15.